-There are definitely some moving strategies I’ve learned through the years that make each time we move a little smoother.
+There are definitely some moving strategies that make each move a little smoother.
 This move was no different.
-These 10 items below really made the process of moving and unpacking so much smoother and I think you will find them very helpful.
-Continue reading to learn how to move into a new house with as little stress as possible!
+These 10 items below really make the process of moving and unpacking so much smoother and I think you will find them very helpful.
+Continue reading and learn how to move into a new house with as little stress as possible!

-- FORWARD YOUR MAIL – Once you’ve closed, or you have your closing date scheduled, you need to go online and visit the US Postal Service’s website and set-up your mail forwarding.
-Of course, you have to make sure you’ve installed your mailbox first, but getting your mail forwarded will be one less thing to worry about once you’ve moved.
+FORWARD YOUR MAIL After closing, go online and visit the US Postal Service’s website and set-up your mail forwarding.
+Of course, install your mailbox first, but getting your mail forwarded will be one less thing to worry about.

-If you handle all of your accounts online, be sure to visit the websites and change your mailing and billing information for your:
+If you handle all of your accounts online, visit the websites and change your mailing and billing information for your:• Credit cards

 • Bank and other financial institutions